lenaar/ai-agent-simple/README.md

 ### Planet Mass Features

-- Added support for calculating masses of any number of planets
+- Added support for calculating the masses of any number of planets
 - Improved scientific notation handling
 - Enhanced error handling for unknown planets